Skip to Content

 Quick and Easy Vegan Noodle Stir Fry

-I have a love for sweet and sour dishes and they appear here a lot!
+I have a love for sweet and sour dishes, and they appear here a lot!

 My latest option is delicious and easy vegan sweet and sour noodles.

-This is proper food in a hurry territory, a leisurely 10 minutes of prep is followed up by around frantic 5 minutes of cooking.
+This is proper food in a hurry territory, a leisurely 10 minutes of prep is followed by around frantic 5 minutes of cooking.

-It has a darker less saccharine sweet and sour sauce which I love, and it coats the thick udon noodles perfectly.
+It has a darker, less saccharine sweet and sour sauce, which I love, and it coats the thick udon noodles perfectly.

-I’ve begun using udon noodles a lot recently, they feature in everything from my yaki udon recipe to my take on yakisoba pan, which is essentially a noodle sandwich.
+I've begun using udon noodles a lot recently; they feature in everything from my yaki udon recipe to my take on yakisoba pan, which is essentially a noodle sandwich.

 Whether you eat this dish as a light meal or an easy side dish, you're gonna love it.